metpallyv/Logistic_Regression/README.md

 Here are the definitions of the features:

 Diabetes files consist of four fields per record.
 Each field is separated by a tab and each record is separated by a newline.
 File Names and format:

 1. Date in MM-DD-YYYY format
 2. Time in XX:YY format
 3. Code
 4. Value

+I run ten fold cross-validation for all the data sets.